Smrtyan/BlowingCandle/README.md

 <pre>
-The app start in a while loop, trying to calculate how much noise currently.
+The app start with a while loop, trying to calculate how much noise currently is.

   noise < 50 db , set a pic of full flame candle to the ImageView, 50db<=noise<70db, set a pic of half flame candle to the ImageView,